-To orient yourself to the map, we will start our journey on the bottom right of the island and travel in a counter-clockwise fashion, each location is numbered as such.
-The island itself is fairly easy to navigate as there are not many highways and for the most part, as you drive, the ocean will always be on your right.
+To orient yourself to the map, we will start our journey on the bottom right of the island and travel in a counter-clockwise fashion.
+Each location is numbered as such.
+The island itself is fairly easy to navigate.
+There aren’t many highways and as you drive, the ocean will always be on your right.

 1.)
 Hanauma Bay – Sea to Summit and Back!

-One of my favorite destinations on the island of Oahu, Hanauma bay has it all (with a small entry fee for the beach).
-A gorgeous, crescent-shaped shoreline with easy surf and beautiful turquoise water; as well as a somewhat strenuous hike around the rim of the bay, and a cool rock bridge over the churning sea at the end!
-The hike itself is about 4.5 miles round trip and has some steep slopes to navigate, but nothing that you have to use your hands for.
-The burning in your legs will be worth it when you get to the top of the mountain and also at the end when you see the rock bridge.
-Although many people stand on the rock bridge itself, I don’t recommend it.
-Extreme caution is a must near the rock bridge because rogue waves knock people into the ocean occasionally and once you are in the water, it’s extremely hard to get you out.
-People die here because they misjudge the tides and the power of the water.
-Enjoy it from a safe distance and you’ll have nothing to worry about while you observe nature’s beauty!
+One of my favorite destinations on the island of Oahu, Hanauma bay has it all.
+A gorgeous, crescent-shaped shoreline with easy surf and beautiful turquoise water; as well as a hike around the rim of the bay, and a cool rock bridge over the churning sea at the end!
+The hike itself is about 4.5 miles round trip.
+It has some steep slopes to navigate, but nothing that you have to use your hands for.

 2.)
 Lanai Lookout – Rock & Roll.